jundalisay/sp/content/en/research/maxwell/treatise/chapter-09b.md

-in which two platinum plates are placed as electrodes, is inserted in the circuit of a single Daniell’s cell, along with a galvanometer to measure the current, it will be found that though there is a transient current at the instant the circuit is closed, this current rapidly diminishes in intensity, so as to become in a very ∗
+in which two platinum plates are placed as electrodes, is inserted in the circuit of a single Daniell’s cell, along with a galvanometer to measure the current, it will be found that though there is a transient current at the instant the circuit is closed, this current rapidly diminishes in intensity, so as to become in a very short time too weak to be measured except by a very sensitive galvanometer.
-Exp.
-Res., series vii and viii.POLARIZATION.
-115
-short time too weak to be measured except by a very sensitive galvanometer.
 Neither oxygen nor hydrogen, the chemical components of water, appear in a gaseous form at the electrodes, but the electrodes themselves acquire new properties, shewing that a chemical action has taken place at the surface of